Informational Guide for the Mathematics Portfolio Appeals Process

 0 | Student response is incorrect or irrelevant. |

-Additional examples of CRTs can be found among the released items for Algebra I, Geometry, and Algebra II.
-Districts should consider updating, refreshing, and developing new CRTs based on feedback gathered from educators in the district who are working with currently active CRTs.
+Additional examples of CRTs can be found among the practice tests and released items for Algebra I, Geometry, Algebra II and NJGPA.
+LEAs and APSSDs should consider updating, refreshing, and developing new CRTs based on feedback gathered locally from educators who are working with currently active CRTs.

 CRTs should reflect high school-level Reasoning, Modeling, and content.
 For example, a CRT that merely requires a student to add up a food bill would not allow a student to demonstrate proficiency in high school level Modeling and content.

-- CRTs aligned to Reasoning Evidence Statements should be worth a total of 3 or 4 points to be consistent with the NJSLA-M).
+- CRTs aligned to Reasoning Evidence Statements should be worth a total of 3 or 4 points to be consistent with the NJSLA-M and the mathematics component of NJGPA).

-- CRTs aligned to Modeling Evidence Statements should be worth a total of 3 or 6 points to be consistent with the NJSLA-M.
+- CRTs aligned to Modeling Evidence Statements should be worth a total of 3 or 6 points to be consistent with the NJSLA-M and the mathematics component of NJGPA.

 - At least half of the available points in each CRT must be for Reasoning or Modeling.
 Any remaining points can be for computation.

-- Score points should not be awarded in half-points.
+- Score points may not be awarded in half-points.

-- The score the district awards to a student-completed CRT must be consistent with the uniform scoring rubric that the district is using.
-CRTs not scored in this manner will be returned to the district.
+- The score awarded to a student-completed CRT must be consistent with the uniform scoring rubric that the being used locally.
+CRTs not scored in this manner will be returned.

 You may send the CRTs to the NJDOE for review.
 It is not required, but it is recommended.
 Having the CRTs reviewed will help eliminate issues when the appeal is submitted.
 It is far easier to correct issues with the CRTs before they are administered to students than to find out there are issues after the appeals have been received at the NJDOE.

-13. Are there common mistakes a district can avoid when developing CRTs?
+12. Are there common mistakes that can be avoided when developing CRTs?

 The NJDOE recommends checking for common mistakes such as: